Stool Tests for Colorectal CancerSkip to the navigation

 How To Prepare

-Since colorectal cancers do not bleed all the time, FOBT and FIT/iFOBT tests are done over several days on different stool samples.
+Since colorectal cancers do not bleed all the time, some stool tests are done over several days on different stool samples.
 This increases the chance of finding blood in your stool if it exists.
-A stool DNA test requires only one sample.

 Do not do the stool tests during your menstrual period or if you have active bleeding from hemorrhoids.
 Also, do not test a stool sample that has been in contact with toilet bowl cleaning products that turn the water blue.